Lijcoesh/RiggedMachine/README.md

 This calculator is secretly rigged with a bit of programming wizardry that swaps out the real math for a date trick whenever the magic rule is met.
 For all other calculations, it’s 100% accurate!

-Get ready to become the ultimate math magician! 🧙‍♀️🔢 Download the Magic Date Calculator today and start blowing minds. 🎉
+Get ready to become the ultimate math magician! 🧙‍♀️🔢 Go to Lijcoesh.github.io/RiggedMachine/pages/index.html and prank your friends 🎉